JPMorgan Chase & Co. Analysts Give Intel (NASDAQ:INTC) a $78.00 Price Target

-Other equities analysts have also recently issued research reports about the company.
-Wells Fargo & Company lowered their target price on Intel from $70.00 to $60.00 and set an “equal weight” rating for the company in a report on Friday, July 23rd.
-Evercore ISI reduced their price objective on shares of Intel from $75.00 to $60.00 and set an “in-line” rating for the company in a research note on Friday, July 23rd.
-Credit Suisse Group set a $52.62 price objective on shares of Intel in a research note on Tuesday, July 27th.
-Mizuho reduced their price objective on shares of Intel from $72.00 to $70.00 and set a “buy” rating for the company in a research note on Friday, July 23rd.
-Finally, Benchmark restated a “hold” rating on shares of Intel in a research note on Friday, May 28th.
-Eleven equities research analysts have rated the stock with a sell rating, twelve have issued a hold rating and thirteen have issued a buy rating to the stock.
-The stock has an average rating of “Hold” and a consensus price target of $60.56.
+Other analysts also recently issued reports about the company.
+Jefferies Financial Group decreased their target price on Intel from $54.00 to $52.00 and set a “hold” rating for the company in a research report on Friday, July 23rd.
+Bank of America cut their target price on Intel from $62.00 to $52.00 and set an “underperform” rating on the stock in a research note on Friday, July 23rd.
+Morgan Stanley boosted their price target on Intel from $70.00 to $72.00 and gave the stock an “overweight” rating in a research note on Friday, July 23rd.
+Westpark Capital assumed coverage on Intel in a research note on Tuesday, May 25th.
+They set a “hold” rating on the stock.
+Finally, Citigroup upped their target price on Intel from $57.00 to $60.00 and gave the company a “neutral” rating in a research report on Friday, July 23rd.
+Eleven analysts have rated the stock with a sell rating, twelve have assigned a hold rating and thirteen have given a buy rating to the company.
+Intel currently has an average rating of “Hold” and an average price target of $60.56.

-In other news, EVP Steven Ralph Rodgers sold 2,972 shares of the firm’s stock in a transaction that occurred on Friday, May 28th.
-The shares were sold at an average price of $57.61, for a total transaction of $171,216.92.
-Following the transaction, the executive vice president now directly owns 103,387 shares of the company’s stock, valued at $5,956,125.07.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Company insiders own 0.02% of the company’s stock.
+In other news, EVP Steven Ralph Rodgers sold 2,972 shares of the company’s stock in a transaction dated Friday, May 28th.
+The shares were sold at an average price of $57.61, for a total value of $171,216.92.
+Following the sale, the executive vice president now directly owns 103,387 shares of the company’s stock, valued at approximately $5,956,125.07.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Insiders own 0.02% of the company’s stock.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-Roble Belko & Company Inc increased its stake in Intel by 125.9% in the first quarter.
-Roble Belko & Company Inc now owns 497 shares of the chip maker’s stock valued at $32,000 after acquiring an additional 277 shares during the last quarter.
-Harvest Group Wealth Management LLC bought a new position in Intel in the second quarter valued at approximately $30,000.
-Smith Asset Management Group LP bought a new position in Intel in the second quarter valued at approximately $34,000.
-Simon Quick Advisors LLC increased its stake in Intel by 75.0% in the first quarter.
-Simon Quick Advisors LLC now owns 700 shares of the chip maker’s stock valued at $44,000 after acquiring an additional 300 shares during the last quarter.
-Finally, Grandview Asset Management LLC bought a new position in Intel in the first quarter valued at approximately $25,000.
-60.41% of the stock is currently owned by institutional investors.
+Institutional investors have recently modified their holdings of the company.
+Amundi bought a new position in shares of Intel during the second quarter valued at $1,016,365,000.
+Third Point LLC grew its holdings in Intel by 1,300.0% in the second quarter.
+Third Point LLC now owns 14,000,000 shares of the chip maker’s stock worth $785,960,000 after purchasing an additional 13,000,000 shares during the period.
+Caisse DE Depot ET Placement DU Quebec grew its holdings in shares of Intel by 407.5% during the second quarter.
+Caisse DE Depot ET Placement DU Quebec now owns 8,628,572 shares of the chip maker’s stock valued at $484,408,000 after buying an additional 6,928,482 shares during the last quarter.
+Capital International Investors grew its holdings in shares of Intel by 6.7% during the first quarter.
+Capital International Investors now owns 99,828,667 shares of the chip maker’s stock valued at $6,388,865,000 after buying an additional 6,279,519 shares during the last quarter.
+Finally, Baupost Group LLC MA grew its holdings in shares of Intel by 28.2% during the first quarter.
+Baupost Group LLC MA now owns 23,305,334 shares of the chip maker’s stock valued at $1,491,541,000 after buying an additional 5,119,765 shares during the last quarter.
+60.41% of the stock is owned by institutional investors.

 Intel Corp. engages in the design, manufacture, and sale of computer products and technologies.
 It delivers computer, networking, data storage, and communications platforms.
 The firm operates through the following segments: Client Computing Group (CCG), Data Center Group (DCG), Internet of Things Group (IOTG), Non-Volatile Memory Solutions Group (NSG), Programmable Solutions (PSG), and All Other.